 For example, when I run LED grow lights that put out a lot of infrared and ultraviolet wavelengths, my plants need more magnesium and calcium due to increased photosynthesis rates and leaf surface temperatures.

 When I run coco coir, my plants need more iron and calcium.
 Just keeping nutrients water and root zone pH in the ideal range in coco coir is a challenge.
 Coco coir is tricky!

 If I’m running a multiple-strain grow room in bloom phase, my Sativa strains can’t handle the heavy fertilizer load that works great for my Indica strains.
 Nutrients concentrations that burn Sativas underfeed Indicas.
-It’s obvious in that type of grow op I need two different feed programs.
+It’s obvious in that type of mixed grow op I need two different feed programs.

 If I’m not running drain-to-waste, or have dense root zones with stagnant drainage that are prone to waterlogging, I can’t use nutrients manufacturer’s recommended full-strength dose every watering cycle because the root zone becomes saturated with nutrients salts, and is therefore toxic.

 All these things and more are reasons I started customizing my feed program.
 When you see cannabis leaves looking bad like the leaf featured in this article’s photo, you’re seeing marijuana plants that need customized feeding.

 The customization could be as simple as reducing the nutrients load overall so I don’t toxify the root zone with salts.
 Another method for handling nutrients overload is to flush the root zone every third watering.